kkaarroollm/gakko-sync-calendar/README.md

 > 2. Run the script once locally to generate `token.json`
 > 3. Copy `token.json` into the container `/app/` directory

-Note: For production, it's recommended to host the app on Google Cloud (GCE/Cloud Run) to avoid token expiration issues.
+Note: It’s recommended to use a token in production mode, so the TTL never expires.

 ---